Sri Chinmoy San Diego 6-hour Race

 About the course

 There are permanent wooden markers located every 1/4 mile of the lake loop.
-Although these markers won't correspond exactly to our race course (because the start/finish line is in a different place), they're helpful, encouraging indicators of how far you've gone on each loop.
+Although these markers won't correspond exactly to our race course (because the start/finish line is in a different place), they're helpful indicators of how far you've gone on each loop.
+(Race starts at the "1/2 mile" post; so, each time you see a wooden marker, subtract 1/2 mile from the distance shown in order to know the distance you've covered.)

-Lake Miramar has 4 permanent restrooms near the bait shop and pier.
+Lake Miramar has 4 permanent restrooms near the bait shop and pier (near main parking lot), which you will pass on each lap of the course.
 There is running water there, including a water fountain on the exterior of the building.
-There are also several portable toilets located along the 5-mile loop.
-You'll pass all of these on the course.
+Additionally, there are multiple portable toilets located along the 5-mile loop course--easily visible on the course.
+Each Aid Station has a portable toilet nearby.
+NEW for 2026: We plan to have an additional portable restroom at the Start/Finish Staging area for convenience of athletes and volunteers.

 Race Staging Area, Aid Stations, Gear Area, etc.

-The main staging area for the race is on the dam at the west end of the lake--about 1/3 mile from the entrance to the lake on Scripps Lake Drive.
+The main staging area for the race is on the dam at the west end of the lake--about 1/3 mile from the entrance to the lake from Scripps Lake Drive.
 Please allow enough time to walk to the staging area and still have time to check in, get your race bib, store your gear, etc. The race will begin promptly at 7:00 a.m.
-Parking for the event is off-site but not too far away.
-More specific parking instructions will be sent to registered participants (and are also in the Transportation and Parking tab below).
+Parking options for the event are off-site but not too far away.
+More specific parking instructions will be sent to registered participants (see also general info in the Transportation and Parking tab below).

-The course will feature three aid stations--one large one at the main staging area and two smaller ones spaced along the course.
+The course will feature four aid stations--one large one at the main staging area and three smaller ones spaced along the course.

-The main aid station will feature water, Skratch electrolyte drink, and a buffet of food items suitable for the event. (fruit, snacks, sandwiches, etc.) The smaller stations will serve water and Skratch and some simple food items.
+The main aid station will feature water, Skratch electrolyte drink, and a large buffet of food items suitable for the event (fruit, snacks, sandwiches, etc.) The smaller stations will serve water and Skratch and some simple food (salty crackers, bananas, and a sweet item).

 Each aid station will have a trash receptacle for cups (or wrappers, gel packets, etc.).
 Please dispose all items ONLY IN THE TRASH RECEPTACLES.
 No items of any kind should be thrown onto the road or into bushes along the course.

-At the main staging area there will be a section for your personal gear bags--please note it is not a big area!
-You will be able to access this area on any/every lap.
-We will have a few chairs there for athletes to briefly rest, adjust shoes, etc. We will endeavor to keep this location as secure as is reasonable but please do not leave valuable items there.
+At the main staging area there will be a section for your personal gear bags.
+You'll be able to access this area on every lap.
+We will have a few chairs there for athletes to briefly rest, adjust shoes, etc. We'll endeavor to keep this location reasonably secure but please do not leave valuable items there.
 Be sure to put your food items in a hard container so that the birds and chipmunks don't get to them while you're out on the course!

-Our race has a designated physician (experienced in athletic events) who will be present on the course if medical attention is required. in the case of a medical emergency, we will call 911.
+Our designated race physician, highly experienced in athletic events, will attend to general medical needs if required. in the case of a medical emergency, we will call 911.

 We trust that you can manage your own first aid such as blister care, cramps, etc. but of course we'll be there to help if needed.